plc-user/QET_ElementScaler/README.md

-                         (useful during creation of elements) "--Rot90"              rotate element clockwise by 90 degree (useful during creation of elements) "--OverwriteOriginal"  the original file is replaced by scaled one (CAUTION: Be careful with this option!)
+                         (useful during creation of elements) "--Rot90"              rotate element clockwise by 90 degree (useful during creation of elements) "--OnlyCleanMeta"      NO scaling or moving - sort names and delete empty elementInformation "--OverwriteOriginal"  the original file is replaced by scaled one (CAUTION: Be careful with this option!)
 ```